-The terms "EIN," "employer ID," "Tax ID," and "taxpayer ID" are tossed around loosely, but there are distinct differences between these terms.
-The IRS has very specific definitions, and you should know what they mean.
+The terms "EIN," "employer ID," "tax ID," and "taxpayer ID" are tossed about loosely, but there are actually distinct differences between these terms.
+The IRS has specific definitions.

-The general term is "taxpayer ID," which is one of several different numbers.
-The employer ID is a taxpayer ID for a business, while a Social Security Number is a taxpayer ID for an individual.
-Another type of tax ID is what's called an "Individual Taxpayer ID," which is used for individuals who don't have a Social Security number.
+The general term is "taxpayer ID," which can be one of several different numbers.
+An employer ID is a taxpayer ID for a business, whereas a Social Security number is a taxpayer ID for an individual.
+Another type of tax ID is the "Individual Taxpayer ID."
+This is used by individuals who don't have a Social Security number.

-The application asks a series of questions about your business - whether you have or will have employees, or when your business fiscal year (financial year) ends, for example.
-One of the most confusing sections is how to categorize an LLC, particularly for a single-member LLC.
+The application asks a series of questions about your business, such as whether you have or will have employees, and when your business fiscal year or financial year ends.
+One of the most confusing sections for single-member LLCs is how you want to categorize your LLC.

-You don't need a new EIN if you change the name or address of your business.
-The article explains what forms are needed for these and other changes to your business.
+You don't need a new EIN if you simply change the name or address of your business.

 What is an EIN Used For, How to Apply Online, and How to Make Changes

-Every business that has employees must have an employer ID number (EIN), but even if you have no employees, you will probably need to have an EIN as you start your business.
-The term "Employer ID Number" is something of a misnomer, because even businesses without employees may need an EIN.
+Every business that has employees is required to have an employer ID number (EIN), but you might need an EIN even if you don't have employees, at least as you start your business.
+It's effectively your business' Social Security number.
+The term "Employer ID Number" is something of a misnomer, because even businesses without employees often find that they need one.